openmrs/openmrs-esm-core/.changeset/perky-flowers-relate.md

 "openmrs": minor
 ---

-(feat) Add a guard for framework-internal guards
+(feat) Add a guard for framework-internal imports